 Due to vibrations in the frame and handlebar when riding over rough terrain, the steerer can loosen a bit and the bolts need to be re-tightened.
 It is important to note that the sequence needs to be adhered to.
 Don't tighten the top cap before loosening the stem clamping bolts!

-We are showing you this process in this video from 2.20min onwards:
+We are showing you this process in this video:

 - Loosen the stam clamping bolts